temporalio/snipsync/README.md

 ## Run

-In your terminal, `cd` into the root directory of your project where the tool has been installed and run the following command:
+From the root directory of your project run the following command:

 ```bash
 yarn snipsync